helium/HIP/0071-scaling-helium-transparently.md

 - Scalability - ensure the chosen architecture as well as the chosen L1 DLT can scale with the network

 In the last several months of the network, both have been challenging for network participants with much reduced Proof-of-Coverage activity due to network size and blockchain/validator load and packet delivery issues due to complexities related to managing routing and packet purchasing data on the Helium blockchain.

+In these last months it has become apparent that seperation of resposibilities and transparency on all fronts is a critical factor.
+Currently the separation between the Helium Foundation is at best a grey area with lots of vague statements over time in Discord or blog entries.
+But very little has actually documented, formally agreed upon and published.
+Let alone has progress on some of these things been tracked and reported.

 # Stakeholders